Unblock Websites 2023: Get Around Geoblocking, Censorship, and Restrictions

 Even though the end result is most often the same, access to a website can be blocked on different levels:

 - IP address blocks – Think of an IP address like your Internet ID.
-The numbers and letters it's comprised of are unique for each device and reveal their location.
-With geoblocking, a server recognizes the website you intend to visit, sees your request as coming from a "prohibited" region, and returns an error message, instead of the necessary data package.
-This kind of block can easily be overcome with a VPN, proxy, or Tor browser, but more on those in the following section.
+Its numbers and letters are unique for each device and reveal its location.
+With geoblocking, a server recognizes the website you intend to visit, sees your request from a "prohibited" region, and returns an error message, instead of the necessary data package.
+This can easily be overcome with a VPN, proxy, or Tor browser, but more on those in the following section.

-- DNS blocks – If you input www.experte.com into your browser's address bar, your computer or device will send a request to your provider's DNS server.
-This is like an address book, in which each website has its own URL.
-Your device can only establish a connection to the desired website when the URL is converted.
-Should the URL belong to a blocked website, the sequence is interrupted and the necessary data is not returned.
-These kinds of blocks are also easy to circumvent (see the section "Change Your DNS Server").
+- DNS blocks – When you input a URL into your browser's address bar, your computer or device requests its IP address from your provider's DNS server.
+In this, each website's URL has a corresponding IP address.
+Your device can only connect to the website when the URL is converted, which won't happen if the website is blocked.
+These blocks are also easy to circumvent (see the section "Change Your DNS Server").

 - Router blocks– The operators of public or institutional networks can directly block IPs by adjusting the router's settings.

 - Locally blocked websites – If your employer blocks access to popular social media networks, this has most locally been done locally.
-For these, either the website is blocked directly in the browser or firewall, or the hosts file is changed.
-These text files can be found at C:\Windows\System32\drivers\etc. By opening these as an administrator and adding 127.0.0.1 to the end of a line, followed by the URL of a particular website, the latter will no longer be accessible.
+For these, the website is blocked directly in the browser, by a firewall, or the host file is changed.

 How Can I Get Around Internet Blocks?

 Regardless of whether a website is unavailable owing to a DNS block, IP address-based geoblocking, or local settings, there's almost always a way to access it.
 Some are free but require a bit more effort.
-Others cost a few dollars per month, however, are far more user-friendly.
+Others cost a few dollars per month but are far more user-friendly.

-To bypass geoblocking, your best bet is surfing with a virtual private network (VPN).
-Imagine these as a secure tunnel in which your Internet traffic travels from your computer to a server, before heading on to your destination.
-Since your traffic receives the IP address of the VPN server you've connected to, the website's operator thinks that it comes from a particular country or region, and permits the connection.
-For this reason, VPNs also help to circumvent censorship in places like China or Iran.
+The easiest way to bypass geoblocking is with a virtual private network (VPN).
+These create a secure tunnel between your computer and a server, from where your Internet traffic heads to its destination.
+Since your traffic receives the IP address of the VPN server you've connected to, the website's operator thinks that it's from that country or region, and allows it.
+This is why VPNs are used to circumvent censorship in places like Iran or China.

 You get what you pay for, and good VPNs are almost always premium.
-However, these provide access to thousands of servers in all corners of the globe.
-In our reviews of VPNs, you'll find out which service best matches your needs.
+However, these provide access to thousands of servers around the world.
+In our VPN reviews, you'll find out which service best matches your needs.
 Our current Top 3 are NordVPN, ExpressVPN, and Surfshark.

 A proxy server routes your traffic through another server, concealing your IP address.
-While this might sound similar to a VPN (it is), with a proxy, the communication is not encrypted.
+While this is similar to a VPN, communication is not encrypted with a proxy.
 In addition, you'll need to manually configure proxies:

 - 1.In Windows 11, open Settings, go to Network & internet, and click on Proxy.

-- 2.Click on the Setup button under the Manual proxy setup heading.
+- 2.Click on the Setup button under Manual proxy setup.

-- 3.Under Use a proxy server, set the toggle to On and input the proxy IP from the server you'd like to connect to in the Proxy IP Address field, as well as the accompanying port.
-In our proxy list, you'll find an up-to-date selection of free proxies and their ratings.
+- 3.Under Use a proxy server, toggle the switch On and input the proxy IP from the server you'd like to connect to in the Proxy IP Address field, as well as the accompanying port.
+You can find an up-to-date selection of free proxies and their ratings in our proxy list.

-- 4.For Port input 4145.
-This is the standard port for the TCP protocol, which is used to transfer data on the Internet.
+- 4.Input 4145 underPort.
+This is the TCP protocol's default port, and is used to transfer data on the Internet.